VadymY/HTTP-servers/README.md

  I completed the task in 2 versions: main and bonus.
 Accordingly, these 2 projects are located in different folders: http_poll_ext and http_poll_ext_2/.

 I created an http server based on poll multiplexing to poll multiple clients.
-This technology removes the limitation of 1023 client connections that were in the selected multiplexing technology.
+This technology removes the limitation of 1023 client connections that were in the previous multiplexing technology SELECT.
 The server supports the technology "keep-alive" with clients.

-Applications are created in QT Creator.
+Applications were created in QT Creator.

 Also, the application (an example is given for the basic version) can be compiled without using QT Creator using commands from the terminal: